 Types of Testing

-There are numerous aspects of testing that, in total, work to establish that an entity is (1) built as required per policies and related specifications prescribed by the entity's owner, and (2) delivers the functionality required by its intended users.
+There are numerous aspects of testing that, in total, work to establish that an entity is (1) built as required per policies and related specifications prescribed by the entity's owner, and (2) delivers the functionality required by its intended consumers.
 This is often referred to as verification and validation.

 In Section 4.4, Policies are described that can be related to testing.
 These policies may prescribe but are not limited to the business processes to be followed.
-Policies may also prescribe the standards with which an implementation must comply, as well as the qualifications of and restrictions on the users.
+Policies may also prescribe the standards with which an implementation must comply, as well as the qualifications of and restrictions on the participants.
 In addition to the functional requirements prescribing what an entity does, there may also be non-functional performance and/or quality metrics that state how well the entity performs.
 The relation of these policies to SOA testing is discussed further below.

 The identification of policies is the purview of governance (section 5.1) and the assuring of compliance (including response to noncompliance) with policies is a matter for management (section 5.3).